GitSparTV/GitSparTV/cpp-portfolio.md

 Projects I was making during Yandex.Praktikum "C++ Developer" course.

-Course teaches C++ fundamentals and idiomatics, from basic logic up to multithreading, move semantics, remaking STL containers and more.
+The course teaches C++ fundamentals and idiomatics, from basic logic up to multithreading, move semantics, remaking STL containers and more.

-To see more information see the repo page.
+To see more information, see the repo page.

 ## globalize
 ### *https://github.com/GitSparTV/globalize*